hirengondhiya/HirenGondhiya_T1A1/README.md

 *Image source: https://computer.howstuffworks.com/question5251.htm*

+  - **Header**
-  - **Header** The header contains instructions about the data carried by the packet.
-These instructions may include:
+  The header describes the information that is being carried by the packet.
+The description may include:
-      - *Length of packet* (some networks have fixed-length packets, while others rely on the header to contain this information)
+      - *Length of packet* Some of the networks have fixed sized packets whereas others use variable size packets.
+In case of variably sized packets the length information allows recipient to verify full receipt of the packet.
-      - *Synchronization* (a few bits that help the packet match up to the network)
+      - *Synchronization* Synchronization information is used to make sure that packet is transferred accurately.
-      - *Packet number* (which packet this is in a sequence of packets)
+      - *Packet number* As mentioned earlier information is transferred over networs as sequence of packets.
+Packet number help to identify and reconstruct the message in correct sequence.
-      - *Protocol* (on networks that carry multiple types of information, the protocol defines what type of packet is being transmitted: e-mail, Web page, streaming video)
+      - *Protocol* On networks such as Internet that carry multiple types of information, the protocol defines what type of packet is being transmitted: e-mail, Web page, streaming video.
-      - *Destination address* (where the packet is going)
+      - *Destination address* The IP address of the device or system for which information is addressed.
-      - *Originating address* (where the packet came from)
+      - *Originating address* The IP address of the device or system which sent the message.
-  - **Payload** - Also called the body or data of a packet.
-This is the actual data that the packet is delivering to the destination.
-If a packet is fixed-length, then the payload may be padded with blank information to make it the right size.

-  - **Trailer** - The trailer, sometimes called the footer, typically contains a couple of bits that tell the receiving device that it has reached the end of the packet.
-It may also have some type of error checking.
-The most common error checking used in packets is *Cyclic Redundancy Check (CRC)*.
-CRC is pretty neat.
-Here is how it works in certain computer networks: It takes the sum of all the 1s in the payload and adds them together.
-The result is stored as a hexadecimal value in the trailer.
-The receiving device adds up the 1s in the payload and compares the result to the value stored in the trailer.
-If the values match, the packet is good.
-But if the values do not match, the receiving device sends a request to the originating device to resend the packet.
+  - **Payload** - The payload is actual small peice of the message that is being carried from sender to the receiver.
+It is also called the body or data of a packet.

+  - **Trailer** - The trailer is used to indicated end of the message in a packet.
+Sometimes it may also be used for error checking.

 2. _**IP addresses (IPv4 and IPv6)**_ An Internet Protocol address (IP address) is a logical numeric address that is assigned to every single computer, printer, switch, router or any other device that is part of a TCP/IP-based network.
 It is used to uniquely identify every node in the network.

-    Two versions of the Internet Protocol are in common use in the Internet today.
-The original version of the Internet Protocol that was first deployed in 1983 in the ARPANET, the predecessor of the Internet, is Internet Protocol version 4 (IPv4).
-The rapid exhaustion of IPv4 address space available for assignment to Internet service providers and end user organizations by the early 1990s, prompted the **Internet Engineering Task Force (IETF)** to explore new technologies to expand the addressing capability in the Internet.
-The result was a redesign of the Internet Protocol which became eventually known as Internet Protocol Version 6 (IPv6) in 1995.IPv6 technology was in various testing stages until the mid-2000s, when commercial production deployment commenced.
+    There are two versions of the Internet Protocol that are in common use in the Internet today.
+The original version of the Internet Protocol that was first used in 1983, that is Internet Protocol version 4 (IPv4).
+The rapid expansion of internet lead to exhaustion of IPv4 address space available for assignment to Internet service providers and end user organizations, and that lead the **Internet Engineering Task Force (IETF)** to explore new solutions to create larger address space capability in the Internet.
+The result was a redesign of the Internet Protocol which became eventually known as Internet Protocol Version 6 (IPv6) in 1995.

 - *IPv4 addresses*
   The traditional IP Address (known as IPv4) uses a 32-bit number to represent an IP address.
 An IP address is written in "dotted decimal" notation, which is 4 sets of numbers separated by period each set representing 8-bit number ranging from (0-255).
 An example of IPv4 address is 216.3.128.12.